 These are graduate faculty members with a primary (or sole) appointment in the Graduate Program in Acoustics through the College of Engineering.
-These faculty have offices in the Applied Science Building, and they teach many of the courses you will take.
+These faculty teach many of the courses you will take as an acoustics graduate student.
+Their offices are in the Applied Science Building or Research Building West.